phwl/elec3607-lab/labs/lab1-install/README.md

 First we write a Petalinux image to an SD card using Balena Etcher.

 1. Install [Balena Etcher](https://etcher.balena.io/#download-etcher) on your machine.
 This is a cross-platform (Windows, Mac, and Linux) app to write images to an SD card or flash drive.
-1. Download <https://unisyd-my.sharepoint.com/:u:/g/personal/philip_leong_sydney_edu_au/IQC12MsEVdeHQqLNDXw9jgR6AZt6-e-cSTL-dex5rpXH0Ds?e=Aqx0DP>, unzip and burn the image to your card using Etcher.
+1. Download <https://unisyd-my.sharepoint.com/:u:/g/personal/philip_leong_sydney_edu_au/IQC12MsEVdeHQqLNDXw9jgR6AZt6-e-cSTL-dex5rpXH0Ds?e=Aqx0DP> and burn the image to your card using Etcher.

 # Boot from Petalinux